hanv89/hugefilesorter/README.md

 ./dist/Release/GNU-Linux-x86/hugefilesorter inputfile outputfile (partsize = 10mB)

 DESC:
-This project try to optimize memory consumtion for large file content sorting problem.
+This project tries to optimize memory consumtion for large file content sorting problem.
 I built this base on the idea of merge sort.

-Input file is splited into parts at a predefined size (default is 10mB).
+Input file is splitted into parts at a predefined size (default is 10mB).
 The parts is then sorted by quicksort.
 Sorted parts are merged pair by pair.
 The result of this is a list of new larger parts.
 The process is repeated until there is only 1 part left which is the output.